Ragna Ingólfsdóttir

-Ragna Björg Ingólfsdóttir (born 22 February 1983) is an Icelandic badminton player.
+Ragna Björg Ingólfsdóttir (born 22 February 1983) is an Icelandic former badminton player.
 She represented Iceland in 2008 Beijing and again at the 2012 London Summer Olympics.
 She trained at the Tennis og badmintonfélag Reykjavíku, and educated philosophy of psychology at the University of Iceland.
 In 2011, she commented on skirts boosting popularity in badminton.
+Following the 2012 Olympics, she announced her retirement from the sport.